Lenders-Cooperative/ListmonkWrapper/README.md

 **Note**: Some features may be skipped if not supported by the Listmonk version:
 - Template creation (may have server errors in some environments)
 - Bulk list deletion (may fall back to individual deletion)
+- v6-only tests are gated by `/api/config` version checks in the fixtures

 To run all tests: